ChouicGames/react-native-images-to-native-images/README.md

 ```

-In this example, IMG1 is an Vector Drawable, which don't support border props, more informations for Vector Drawable here : https://github.com/klarna-incubator/react-native-vector-drawable
+In this example, IMG1 is a Vector Drawable, which doesn't support border props, more informations for Vector Drawable here : https://github.com/klarna-incubator/react-native-vector-drawable

 ### Props